agude/agude.github.io/_drafts/2023-10-15-large_language_models_for_data_cleaning.md

 description: >
   Manually fixing messy data is tedious and slow.
 But thankfully, LLMs are pretty good are piecing together mangled text.
 Read on to find out how!
-image: /files/chatgpt/00259-1343806484-A_drawing_of_a_cute_robot_color_writing_with_a_pen_sitting_at_a_desk.jpg
+image: /files/llm-data/00045-1994538970-a_simple_color_pencil_drawing_a_robot,_inspecting_a_car,_holding_a_clipboard,_white_background.png
 hide_lead_image: False
 image_alt: >
-    A colorful illustration of a two robots sitting at a desk with with empty paper and books infront of them.
-One is holding a pencil.
-Generated with stable diffusion.
-Prompt: A drawing of a cute robot, color, writing with a pen, sitting at a desk
+  A pencil drawing of a robot inspecting a car.
+Prompt: A simple color pencil drawing a robot, inspecting a car, holding a clipboard, white background.
 redirect_from: blog/good-uses-for-large-language-mo-models/
 categories:
   - generative-ai